wp-plugins/wp-conditional-captcha/readme.txt

 == Description ==

-Services like Akismet and TypePad AntiSpam are great at detecting spam, but if you get lots of it then you have to trawl through the spam queue in case there are any false positives.
+Services like Akismet are great at detecting spam, but if you get lots of it then you have to trawl through the spam queue in case there are any false positives.

 This plugin provides a CAPTCHA complement to these spam detection plugins: